-This was the argument levelled against proposed plans to develop luxury flats in Peckham on a site that overlooked both the Bussey Building and Rye Wax nightclubs.
+This was the argument leveled against proposed plans to develop luxury flats in Peckham on a site that overlooked both the Bussey Building and Rye Wax nightclubs.
 The proximity of the proposed residential units to the clubs left many feeling that the threat of noise complaints was practically certain.
 As Tom Steidl of Rye Wax said in a statement to FACT at the time, "It's totally ridiculous, the building couldn't be worse positioned for becoming residential.
 On top of that, the whole site will face access issues that will threaten businesses and undermine what everyone has been working towards in the past couple of years."

-Fortunately for Peckham, after a petition against the plans gained around 5,000 responses, Frame Property withdrew their application, claiming they were reassessing in order to achieve a more "long-term approach to the redevelopment".
+Fortunately for Peckham, after a petition against the plans gained around 5,000 responses, Frame Property withdrew their application, claiming they were reassessing in order to achieve a more "long-term approach to the redevelopment."

 What words that vague really mean remains to be seen, but they at least indicate some hope for the power of the clubbing community when enough support is put behind a campaign, as well as suggesting the relentless march of gentrification is far from an inevitability.

 The Arches is far from the only major British club to fall foul of drug-related incidents.
 In December of 2014, police called for a review of London's fabric, after four fatalities at the venue.
-In a report, Chief Superintendent Steve Deehan said that he would "seriously consider" stripping fabric of its licence in order to "prevent further deaths".
-While this sanction didn't come immediately, the club was forced to undergo heightened security measures, including drugs dogs and a scanning system at entry.
-With the prospect of sniffer dogs costing £300 each per night, it was highly likely that imposing the requirements on a full-time basis could have spelled the end for the club.
+In a report, Chief Superintendent Steve Deehan said that he would "seriously consider" stripping fabric of its license in order to "prevent further deaths."
+While this sanction didn't come immediately, the club was forced to undergo heightened security measures, including drug dogs and a scanning system at entry.
+With the prospect of sniffer dogs costing £300 [$430] each per night, it was highly likely that imposing the requirements on a full-time basis could have spelled the end for the club.
 Fabric began an appeal against Islington Council, which, a year later, it announced it had won.
-Not only was this a huge relief for London's clubbing landscape, but also a concrete indication that the battle to recognise the value of nightlife can be won.
+Not only was this a huge relief for London's clubbing landscape, but also a concrete indication that the battle to recognize the value of nightlife can be won.

 Of course, it shouldn't be argued that club closures all the police's fault.
 With the exponential popularity of music festivals, it's not such a stretch to see how nightclubs are simply suffering as a result of increased competition.
 As more and more festivals are established every year, some feel that the nightclub has become far less integral to the social lives of young Britons.
 With the rise of inner-city, daytime festivals that come with cheaper tickets and more DJs crammed onto the bill, the inclination to spend money on club nights is lessened significantly.